babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

 }
 ```
 - The line with comment "α" can be compiled correctly
-- However, the line with comment "β" will result in a compilation error， because BookStore::website is nullable
+- However, the line with comment "β" will result in a compilation error, because BookStore::website is nullable

 ## 2. Nullity of table